Breast Cancer Screening and Diagnosis

 When to get a mammogram

-UC San Diego Health System follows American Cancer Society guidelines for early detection of breast cancer:
+UC San Diego Health follows these guidelines for early detection of breast cancer:

 - Women in their 20s and 30s: Breast exam by a physician every three years

 - Women age 40 and above: Annual mammogram and clinical breast exam

 - All women: Know how your breasts normally look and feel, and report any changes promptly to your health care provider.

 Some women—because of a family history, a genetic tendency, or other factors—should receive more frequent screenings, screenings starting at an earlier age, or different kinds of tests.
 Talk with your doctor to find out if you fall in that category.
 At UC San Diego, we offer genetic testing through our Family Cancer Genetics Program.

 Appointments are available in Hillcrest (screening mammograms only) or at Moores Cancer Center in La Jolla.
 See Breast Imaging Center for more information, including office locations and directions.